shravan80800/Adobe-1A/README.md

 ## 🧠 Model Info

+> ⚠️ **Note:** The `paraphrase-multilingual-MiniLM-L12-v2` model is known to **crash on some systems due to memory issues**.
+> ✅ To ensure stability, a zipped backup (`model_backup.zip`) is already provided inside the `model/` directory for recovery.

-- ✨ Embedding Model: `paraphrase-multilingual-MiniLM-L12-v2`
+- ✨ Embedding Model: paraphrase-multilingual-MiniLM-L12-v2
-- 🔍 Classifier: `XGBoost` trained to detect hierarchy (Title → H3)
+- 🔍 Classifier: XGBoost trained to detect hierarchy (Title → H3)
 - 📁 Stored offline inside `model/` directory

 ### 💾 Model Recovery